JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 * 'style'                       => ['equal-height', or empty], columns has equal height (flex)
 * 'masonry_type'                => ['waterfall-kudago', 'masonry-desandro'], type of masonry
 * 'col_min_width'               => ['number'] in px, only for waterfall-kudago
 * 'gallery_mode'                => ['true', 'false'] Galley mode.
 On thumbnail click, open images insted of post type single.
-Post without a thumbnail will be ignoriert.
+Post without a thumbnail will be ignored.
 * 'archive_mode'                => ['true', 'false'] Automatically deal with archives.
 Only for posts.
 (Random, search, filters and taxonomies_terms will be disabled)
 * 'ajax_mode'                   => ['true', 'false'] Possibility to turn off AJAX loading.
 (Filters are off, no infinite or readmore pagination)